MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementComplianceManagementPartner.md

 ### -MacOSEnrollmentAssignments
 User groups which enroll Mac devices through partner.
-To construct, see NOTES section for MACOSENROLLMENTASSIGNMENTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for MACOSENROLLMENTASSIGNMENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphComplianceManagementPartnerAssignment[]